FreeUKGen/MyopicVicar/dev/docker/README.md

 # MyopicVicar Local Docker Environment

-A quick guide to get [MyopicVicar](https://github.com/FreeUKGen/MyopicVicar) up and running locally.
+- A quick guide to get [MyopicVicar](https://github.com/FreeUKGen/MyopicVicar) up and running locally.
+- Time Required: ~1 hour

+This guide is for local development only.
+Do not add production credentials, private data, or production configuration to the `dev` directory.

-## Prerequisites
+## Tested on:

-- macOS (tested) or Linux (untested)
+Use either of the following OS setups:

-- Docker with Docker Compose v2
+- macOS, Docker with Docker Compose v2
-- A local MyopicVicar fork:
+- Windows 11, Docker Desktop, WSL2

+However due to containerisation, this guide will likely also work with native Linux + Docker.

+## Repository

+You will need a local MyopicVicar fork, do the following:

   - Fork [MyopicVicar](https://github.com/FreeUKGen/MyopicVicar)
   - Clone fork locally

-This setup is for local development only.
-Do not add production credentials, private data, or production configuration to this directory.

 ## Download Seed Data